aws vs azure vs gcp: which cloud wins in 2025

 | Language Support | Extensive support for Node.js, Python, Java, C#, Go, Ruby, PowerShell. | Broad support, including first-class citizens like C#, F#, and PowerShell. | Strong support for modern languages like Go, Python, Node.js. |

 In practical deployment, the choice of a serverless platform often aligns with the organization's primary cloud provider.
-However, for advanced certifications and sophisticated real-world architecture, understanding these subtle differences is crucial for building applications that are efficient, scalable, and cost-effective.
+However, for advanced certifications and sophisticated real-world architecture, knowing these differences is vital.
+You must understand how execution limits and language support affect the architecture of an application to keep it efficient and cost-effective.

 Getting a Handle on Pricing Models and Cost Management